tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Metadata.md

  This operation also supports the use of conditional headers to set blob metadata only if a specified condition is met.
 For more information, see [Specifying Conditional Headers for Blob Service Operations](Specifying-Conditional-Headers-for-Blob-Service-Operations.md).

-### Request Headers (Customer-Provided Encryption Keys)
+### Request Headers (Client-provided encryption keys)

- Beginning with version 2019-02-02, the following headers may be provided to read a blob encrypted with a customer-provided key.
-Note that encryption using this method (and the corresponding set of headers) is optional.
-However, if the blob was encrypted via this method, these headers are required in order for this operation to be completed successfully.
+Beginning with version 2019-02-02, the following headers may be provided to encrypt a blob with a client-provided key.
+Encryption with a client-provided key (and the corresponding set of headers) is optional.
+If a blob has been encrypted with a client-provided key, then these headers are required to complete the operation successfully.

 |Request header|Description|
 |--------------------|-----------------|